vmaust/hello-world/README.md

 # hello-world
 Hello world program

-This is a sample to set up git hub account adn become familiar with it.
+This is a sample to set up git hub account and become familiar with it.